-Torrey Smith, two-time Super Bowl champion and wide receiver originally from the Baltimore Ravens, is as savvy as he is charismatic.
-If I met him on the street and he wasn’t a football player, I would be equally impressed with his award-winning smile, soulful eyes and charming, respectful personality.
-He is one of those people that you know would be successful even if they weren’t a fantastic athlete.
+Torrey Smith, Super Bowl champion and wide receiver for the Baltimore Ravens, is as savvy as he is charismatic.
+If I met him on the street and he wasn't a football player, I would be equally impressed with his award-winning smile, soulful eyes and charming, respectful personality.
+He is one of those people that you know would be successful even if they weren't a fantastic athlete.
 He is great role model and one of my more enjoyable interviews.

 Gabrielle Reilly: When you are in the fourth quarter and absolutely exhausted, what keeps you determined to keep going?

 Torrey Smith: You have to know what is at stake.
 People are depending on you, your team is depending on you and in our case with the Ravens, the whole city is depending on you.
 You have to think who you are playing for so you can dig deep.
 It helps you fight through a lot.

 Gabrielle Reilly: Torrey's 19 year old brother was sadly killed in a motorcycle accident during the season.
 That same night Torrey must have been playing for his brother... he aced 6 interceptions and 2 touchdowns to defeat the New England patriots.
 He dug deep.